 Collection of personal information

-WA Cardiology will receive this information from our patient’s directly where possible via telephone, fax, email or in person.
-If required, we may collect a patient’s personal information from other medical professionals such as their general practitioner, treating specialists, radiologists, pathologists, hospitals and any other relevant health care providers.
+WA Cardiology will receive this information from our patients directly where possible via telephone, fax, email or in person.
+If required, we may collect a patient’s personal information from other medical professionals such as general practitioners, treating specialists, radiologists, pathologists, hospitals and any other relevant health care providers.
 In the event of an emergency, we may need to ask for personal information from a relative or the person accompanying the patient.
 This information may be collected by medical and non-medical staff.

 Use and disclosure of information